Gradient Correction in Federated Learning with Adaptive Optimization: Introduction

-Motivated by this, we investigate the following questions: \begin{enumerate} \item \textit{Will adaptive optimization algorithms designed using GT obtain performance advantages across FL systems as their SGD counterparts? } \item \textit{What is the best way to incorporate the concept of GT into adaptive federated optimization?} \end{enumerate}
+To address data heterogeneity in FL, client-drift compensation methods, such as {\tt SCAFFOLD}~\cite{karimireddy2020scaffold} and {\tt Proxskip}~\cite{mishchenko2022proxskip}, have been proposed, primarily in conjunction with SGD-based updates.
+These methods maintain control variates to estimate and correct for the discrepancy between local (client-side) and global (server-side) gradients, mitigating client-drift and enhancing convergence robustness.
+Nevertheless, drift compensation methods have not yet been developed adaptive optimization settings such as Adam~\cite{kingma2014adam}.
+Motivated by this, in this work, we investigate the following questions: \begin{enumerate}[leftmargin=*] \item \textit{Will adaptive optimization algorithms designed using \textbf{client-drift compensation} obtain performance advantages across FL systems as found with their SGD counterparts? } \item \textit{What is the most effective way to incorporate compensation into adaptive federated optimization to mitigate \underline{\smash{data heterogeneity}} while ensuring \textbf{theoretical convergence guarantees}?} \end{enumerate}

-In answering these questions, we extend the concept of GT to a more generalized framework termed Parameter Tracking (PT).
-Building upon this foundation, we propose two novel algorithms leveraging the Adaptive Moment Estimation ({\tt Adam}) optimizer.
-Through rigorous convergence analysis and comprehensive experimental evaluations, we demonstrate that both algorithms effectively stabilize the global learning process.
-As a result, increasing levels of non-i.i.d. data distributions across clients do not readily lead to a decline in performance, addressing a critical limitation in existing federated optimization techniques.
+\textbf{Key Challenges.} The core difficulty in answering these questions stems from the nonlinear structure of adaptive updates, which involve element-wise normalization using gradient history.
+Due to the interplay between first and second moments in most adaptive optimization methods, naively injecting correction terms as in the SGD case fails to account for this complexity and, as we will see, can even harm performance in heterogeneous regimes.
+Consequently, designing effective compensation strategies for tracking first-order information in adaptive methods remains an \textit{open and important challenge} for improving robustness in general federated optimization frameworks.

-Our main contributions are as follows: \begin{itemize}[itemsep=1pt] \item We introduce a generalized concept of GT termed Parameter Tracking (PT), where local clients track the discrepancy between their locally collected first-order information and the server's aggregated information (Sec.~\ref{ssec:intuition}).
-This extension proves beneficial when integrating the {\tt Adam} optimizer into FL.
+\textbf{Our Contributions.} We investigate how to correctly compensate client-drift in adaptive federated optimization to ensure stable convergence under data heterogeneity.
+Based on our insights, we propose a novel algorithm leveraging the Adam optimizer that efficiently mitigates data heterogeneity by injecting \textit{pre-estimation corrections}, i.e., prior to computing the moment terms.
+Through rigorous convergence analysis and experimental evaluations, we demonstrate that our algorithm effectively stabilizes the global learning process of FL with adaptive optimizers.
+In particular, our method demonstrably enhances resilience of FL training to the level of non-i.i.d. data distributions across clients, addressing a critical limitation of adaptive federated optimization techniques.